Blog Total Locker Service

 How locker depth affects door clearance

 Depth affects projection, but door clearance affects how the locker is used.
-A deep locker with poor door clearance can become awkward, especially when users need to stand close to it, bend down or access lower compartments.
+A deep locker with poor door clearance can become awkward, especially when users need to stand close to it or access lower compartments.

 For more detail, read our locker door clearance guide.